 This Too Shall Pass

 While this saying stems from a passage in the Bible, you don’t have to be religious to believe it.
 Incorporate this thought into your methods for getting through an anxiety attack-write it down, say it out loud, or even keep it on a cleverly-placed Post-It note.
+How to stop an anxiety attack?
+With careful implementation, it won’t be too hard after all.
 Hang in there-you’ve got this. 🙂

 Having a bad day?
 Here’s how to turn it around and protect against a rising anxiety attack.

 Don’t forget to consider seeking out a medical professional, especially if your anxiety or panic attacks are affecting your quality of life.
 How to stop an anxiety attack, Renting the Rain.